Choosing between a graph, chart, or table can make a big difference. So, how do you pick the right one?

 At first glance, graphs and tables may seem quite unfamiliar, but they share a common goal: presenting data clearly.
 So how is a graph similar to a data table?

-Both allow you to break down complex datasets into manageable pieces.
+Both allow you to break down complex data sets into manageable pieces.
 For example, a sales report might use a table to show monthly revenue and a graph to highlight trends.
-In both cases, the goal is the same – to help the audience interpret and analyze the data.
+In both cases, the goal is the same – to help the audience interpret and analyze precise data.
 Though they look different, graphs and tables work well together.
-Tables show details, while graphs give a visual summary.
+Tables show raw data, while graphs summarize and smooth data for visual effect.

 Choosing the appropriate data representation methods isn't about aesthetics; it can directly shape how viewers understand and respond to the information.
 A graph that clearly shows a significant upward trend in operational costs might prompt immediate budget reviews.
 Conversely, a table detailing the precise source of those costs can help identify which department or expense line is most problematic.